 practice.
 A Bowline is commonly used to form a fixed loop at the end of

-a string; its strong but easy to tie, untie.
+a string; it’s strong but easy to tie, untie.
 Due to these qualities, we

 can imagine the bowline to represent the conclusion in a story.
 What if